arizona-framework/rebar3_arizona/README.md

 Use ↑↓ arrows or j/k to navigate, Enter to select, Esc/q to cancel

 [●] Hello world template
+    Basic Arizona app with minimal setup
 [ ] Presence template
+    Real-time app with PubSub presence integration
 [ ] Frontend template
+    Modern web app with Tailwind CSS and ESBuild
 [ ] Cancel
+    Return to main menu
+[ ] Exit
+    Exit the Arizona CLI
 ```

 The interactive flow: